RESOLVE: Sport was a previous RESOLVE project. For information on current projects see RESOLVE: New Youth Order and RESOLVE: West

-Erasmus+ RESOLVE: Conflict Resolution thru Sport, is a Sport for Peace and Development youth exchange & network programme, which aims to use the power of Sport and wider reconciliation tools such as Simulation games to resolve local and community-level conflict which especially affects young people today.
+Erasmus+ RESOLVE: Sport, was a Sport for Peace and Development youth exchange & network programme, which sought to use the power of Sport and wider reconciliation tools such as Simulation games to resolve local and community-level conflict which especially affects young people today.

-RESOLVE is a medium European-wide partnership involving 4 partners in total, 3 Programme countries and 1 Partner country.
-4 youth exchange activities will take place in London, UK; Tbilisi, Georgia; Uppsala, Sweden; Nicosia, Cyprus.
-Activities will take place throughout Europe: East/North/South/West- promoting this method of reconciliation and youth-led network.
+RESOLVE: Sport involved 4 partners in total, 3 Programme countries and 1 Partner country.
+4 youth exchange activities took place in London, UK; Tbilisi, Georgia; Uppsala, Sweden; Nicosia, Cyprus.

-Asfar, as an experienced international Youth organization and designer of methodologies including Adapted Sport techniques for development and conflict resolution will work with partners in countries that experience a live or recent War or social conflict.
-Partners’ participants will learn how to use Sport through Asfar’s methods to replicate within their own communities to end conflict; build skills; engage with peers from different backgrounds; and address social intolerance.
+Asfar, as an experienced international Youth organisation and designer of methodologies including Adapted Sport techniques for development and conflict resolution, works with partners in countries that experience or have experienced conflict.
+Partners’ participants learnt how to use Sport for peace through Asfar’s methods to replicate within their own communities to end conflict; build skills; engage with peers from different backgrounds; and address social intolerance.